adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 ### Navigation and loading CSS &amp; JS

 If an SPA grows to a significant size, loading the entire application on page load may be detrimental to the experience because it's akin to loading all pages of a website when only the home page was requested.
 Unfortunately, this leads to attempting to load CSS and JS for certain pages.
-Script loading is notoriously difficult and contains unreliable hacks [[4](#ref4)].
-This can be fatal to the reliability of the application.
+Script loading is notoriously difficult and contains unreliable hacks [[4](#ref4)] which can can be fatal to the reliability of the application.

 ## Summary

 SPAs are meant to provide a better experience.
-It is therefore ironic that SPAs require significantly more development effort, with a result that is detrimental to the user experience.
+It is therefore ironic that SPAs require significantly more development effort, with a result that is detrimental to the user.
 Javascript is never going to do it better than the browser!
 Websites can still have Rich User Interfaces without cramming the entire site into one document.

 Furthermore, it is interesting to note that sites such as Twitter [[5](#ref5)] and Lifehacker [[6](#ref6)] realised the SPA architecture was a mistake and have since reverted their architectures.
 The issues described in this article are self-induced.
 Remember, **avoiding the SPA architecture avoids the issues**.